Explore how your team can use Hiver.

 • Determining What Data to Collect: As an extension to the previous point, decide which types of customer data—identity, behavioral, transactional, etc. you want to collect.
 Collecting too much data can cause confusion and inefficiency.

-• Establishing Data Collection Methods: Decide how you will collect data, whether through forms, surveys, website interactions, or customer service interactions.
+• Establishing Data Collection Methods: Decide how you will collect data, whether through forms, surveys, offline data collection methods such as in-person interviews or paper-based surveys, website interactions, or customer service interactions.
 Ensure that the methods you choose are consistent and compliant with legal regulations.

 • Conducting quality assurance: This is an important, but often overlooked practice.
 As you begin to collect data, you should also work on determining its validity, before you integrate it into your data platform.
 It can be as simple as verifying the email addresses you collect so that you don’t waste resources on sending emails that bounce back.